BhairaviSanskriti/OrderFood-Running-CLI-Application-Inside-A-Container/README.md

 12. The container, if it gets stopped then you can enter into it by executing `docker exec -it order-food-container ash` command.
 Then run the cli app by running `go run .`command.
   ![image](https://user-images.githubusercontent.com/106534693/189168872-cce11db0-4ea0-4bb1-878d-050fa6ecaf27.png)

-# Outro
-  Your Go CLI application is containerized!
+ Your Go CLI application is containerized and it's running.